twisted/towncrier/docs/configuration.rst

     ``true`` by default.

 ``ignore``
-    A list of filenames in the news fragments directory to ignore.
+    A case-insensitive list of filenames in the news fragments directory to ignore.

     ``towncrier check`` will fail if there are any news fragment files that have invalid filenames, except for those in the list. ``towncrier build`` will likewise fail, but only if this list has been configured (set to an empty list if there are no files to ignore).

-    Note that if a custom template is stored in the news fragment directory, you should add it to this list.
+    Some filenames such as ``.gitignore`` and ``README`` are automatically ignored.
+However, if a custom template is stored in the news fragment directory, you should add it to this list.

     ``None`` by default.